FlynnCruse/-ai-meeting-assistant-privacy-policy/docs/privacy-policy.md

 ## Information We Collect

-We collect the following types of information:
+The extension collects the following types of information:

 ### Personal Communications
 - Meeting transcripts from Google Meet conversations